Margaret Noodin: Research and scholarly works

 Her work was originally included in the Field Museum's Native American exhibition but has since been removed after Native American advisors questioned her Indigenous identity claims and she could not furnish any connections to any Native American tribes.
-Doug Kiel, a University of Wisconsin professor and member of the Oneida Nation, spoke out against her inclusion in the Field Museum's exhibition.
+Doug Kiel, a University of Wisconsin professor and citizen of the Oneida Nation, spoke out against her inclusion in the Field Museum's exhibition.